yuniw18/Joint_360depth/README.md

 }
 ```
 ## License
-Our contributions are released under the MIT license.
+Our contributions on codes are released under the MIT license.
 For the codes of the otehr works, refer to their repositories.

+The video data should only be used for private/research purposes, and not for any commercial purposes.